TianciGao/DiffPPO/README.md

 If you find this project useful for your research, please consider citing our work:

-**Paper**: Combining Diffusion Models with PPO to Improve Sample Efficiency and Exploration in Reinforcement Learning
+**Paper**: Enhancing Sample Efficiency and Exploration in Reinforcement Learning through the Integration of Diffusion Models and Proximal Policy Optimization
 **Authors**: Tianci Gao, Dmitriev D. Dmitry, Konstantin A. Neusypin, Bo Yang, Shengren Rao **Year**: 2024
 **Link**: http://arxiv.org/abs/2409.01427